MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/bluetooth-connect-failure-rate-for-machines-with-the-driver.md

 1. The measure aggregates telemetry from a 7-day sliding window into a **percentage of instances where a Bluetooth device failed to connect with another device**.

    a.
-A single device can have multiple pairing Instances counted by the measure
+A single device can have multiple pairing instances counted by the measure

-2. Types of Instances:
+2. Types of instances:

    a. *Successful connect or disconnect event = 0% failure*